kubernetes/community/keps/sig-cli/0031-datadrivencommands.md

 package v1alpha1

+type OutputType string

+const (
+	// Use the outputTemplate field to format the response on the client-side OUTPUT_TEMPLATE OutputType = "TEMPLATE"

+	// Use Server-Side Printing and output the response table in a columnar format OUTPUT_TABLE                   = "TABLE"
+)

 // ResourceCommand defines a command that is dynamically defined as an annotation on a CRD type ResourceCommand struct {
 	// Command is the cli Command